JamesWongJingHao/intermediate-deletions-joint-call-recovery/README.md

 Note: Ensure that both .bam and .bai index files are located in the same directory/location.
 Name the file **_"bam_files_locations.txt"_** and place into _"required_files"_ directory.

 **Note: The "bam_files_locations.txt" file provided is only a placeholder file.
+The file shows an example of the format that the bam_files_locations.txt file should look like.
+The .bam files (together with the .bai files) can be downloaded from the 1000Genomes Projects ftp server from the urls listed in the example file.
 Please provide a file that _corresponds to your data_ before running the script!"**

 ---